sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 The API component should use a modern framework or language (of your choice) to create API endpoints utilized by the Frontend component.
 All endpoints should originate from http://localhost:3000/api

-**Example** A GET endpoint to retrieve a user with a specfic user id
+**Example** A GET endpoint to retrieve a user with a specific user id

 http://localhost:3000/api/user/:userId

 **User Authentication/Authorization is not required for the purposes of your solution.**

 Your API should include at minimum the following functionality:
-* A health endpoint that returns a http 200 reponse indicating your component is healthy
+* A health endpoint that returns a http 200 response indicating your component is healthy
 * All GET, POST, PUT and DELETE endpoints return the proper response codes when consumed

 ### Sample JSON Schema